thebitanpaul/Bankpartner-android-app-java/README.md

 Then I've tried the same from VScode, which fixed the error.
 Now the heroku server is properly connected with my app and it's working perfectly fine.

 ## 🚀 About Me
-I am a AI and Machine Learning Enthusiast & sort of Android Developer.
+I am a AI and Machine Learning Enthusiast & growing Android Developer (kotlin).
+Both the fields, Machine Learning and Android Development, fascinates me a lot.
+And I also have worked on Azure Cloud Computing platform to deploy machine learning models.
-Pursuing B.tech in AIML (Chandigarh University) Bsc in Data Science (IIT-M)

 ## 🔗 Links